nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 Verify the nginx-ingress Service is re-created.
 Notice the the Port Numbers have changed!

-The NKL Controller detects this change, and modifies the LB Server upstreams.
-The Dashboard will show you the new Port numbers, matching the new NodePort definitions.
+`The NKL Controller detects this change, and modifies the LB Server upstreams.`  The Dashboard will show you the new Port numbers, matching the new NodePort definitions.
 The NKL logs show these messages, confirming the changes:

 ![NKL Add NodePort](../media/nkl-cluster1-add-nodeport.png)

 <br/>

-## Testiing MultiCluster Loadbalancing with HTTP Split Clients
+## Testing MultiCluster Loadbalancing with HTTP Split Clients

 In this section, you will generate some HTTP load on the Nginx LB Server, and watch as it sends traffic to both Clusters.
-Then you will `change the Split ratio`, and watch Nginx send differnet traffic levels to each cluster, dynamically.
+Then you will `dynamically change the Split ratio`, and watch Nginx send different traffic levels to each cluster.

-The only took you need for this, is an HTTP load generation tool.
+The only tool you need for this, is an HTTP load generation tool.
 WRK, running in a docker container outside the cluster is what is shown here.

-1. Start WRK, on a client outside the cluster.
+Start WRK, on a client outside the cluster.
 This command runs WRK for 15 minutes, targets the Nginx LB Server URL of https://10.1.1.4/coffee.
-The host header is required, cafe.example.com.
+The host header is required, cafe.example.com, as Nginx is configured for this server_name.
+(And so is the Nginx Ingress Controller).

 ```bash
 docker run --rm williamyeh/wrk -t2 -c200 -d15m -H 'Host: cafe.example.com' --timeout 2s https://10.1.1.4/coffee
 ```

 ![nkl Clusters 50-50](../media/nkl-clusters-50.png)